 Finally, Draco asked, "So how have you been?"

 “How have I been?” she repeated, slowly.
 “Why are you asking me that?”

 “Well, Granger, in the civilized world, it’s a common courtesy to ask.”

 She glared and finished her drink.
-“I didn’t think you knew anything about the civilized world.”
+"So suddenly you're an expert on the civilized world.”

 He was quiet for a moment, his expression pained.

 Hermione clenched her jaw.
-“They are, no thanks to you.”
+“They are, I suppose.”
 She knocked on the bar, keen to binge drink away her pain, her confusion, and most of all, her new curiosity.
-“Another, Aberforth!”
+“Aberforth, may I have another, please?"

 Draco downed his glass.
-“Another for me too, please.”
+"Another for me as well, thank you."

 Aberforth looked at each of them, sliding drinks their way.
 Hermione could tell that he was considering throwing them both out before they started a scene.
 It was clear that they still had animosity between them.